Towson University currently uses Net Price Calculator software developed by the U.S. Department of Education (D.O.E.).

 The main limitation of the Department of Education's Net Price Calculator is that it only collects data that can be used to estimate need-based grants, but then reports aid estimates that include other types of aid that are not based on financial need, such as merit-based scholarships, tuition waivers, and athletic aid.

-For students with strong acacemic profiles this calculator may underpredict your scholarship aid.
-If your financial need is too low to qualify for grants, the calculator will often estimate $0 in grant aid, but if your academic profile is strong enough, you may qualify for merit-based TU scholarships.
-For more information on the eligiblity requirements for TU scholarships, please visit the Scholarships section.
+For students with strong academic profiles this calculator may under predict your scholarship aid.
+If your financial need is too high to qualify for grants, the calculator will often estimate $0 in grant aid, but if your academic profile is strong enough, you may qualify for merit-based TU scholarships.
+For more information on the eligibility requirements for TU scholarships, please visit the Scholarships section.